Tracing nitrogen enrichment across cosmic time with JWST: Observational biases potentially affecting the N/O abundances

 We consider how selection effects may be driving the position of high-$z$ galaxies in the N/O-O/H plane.
 To further investigate the population of low-metallicity, nitrogen-enhanced galaxies identified in Sect. \ref{sec:no_vs_oh}, we performed a detailed inspection of their spectra.
 As a first step, we carried out a visual examination of the \NII\ and \OII\ line detections to ensure their reliability.
 All galaxies classified as N-enhanced exhibit reliable detections of both lines, although a small subsample (three to four objects) shows marginal detections with S/N~$\sim$3.
 Figure~\ref{fig:spectra_N_enhanced} displays four representative examples of N-enhanced galaxies from the DAWN Archive, all selected to have metallicities below 12+log(O/H)$<8$ and log(N/O)$>-1$.
 In all cases, the detections are robust.

-It is also important to consider whether detection biases could affect the identification of N-enhanced galaxies, particularly in light of the recent findings by \citet{2025arXiv251103681Z}.
+It is also important to consider whether detection biases could affect the identification of N-enhanced galaxies, particularly in light of the recent findings by \citet{Zhu2025}.
 These authors showed that, in $z>5$ JWST spectra, the detectability of UV nitrogen lines (\NIII$\lambda\lambda$1747,1749 and \NIV$\lambda1486$) is strongly limited by current observational depths.
 However, these constraints do not directly apply to our analysis.
-In contrast to the faint UV lines considered by \citet{2025arXiv251103681Z}, our classification relies on bright rest-frame optical emission lines such as \NII, \OII; furthermore, a large fraction of our sample comes from some of the deepest JWST spectroscopic programs, and at redshift mostly between 2 and 4.
+In contrast to the faint UV lines considered by \citet{Zhu2025}, our classification relies on bright rest-frame optical emission lines such as \NII, \OII; furthermore, a large fraction of our sample comes from some of the deepest JWST spectroscopic programs, and at redshift mostly between 2 and 4.

 To test whether detectability nonetheless influences the observed N/O–O/H distribution, we examined the S/N of the \NII\ line within our sample.
 However, we do not observe any clear correlation between S/N and the measured N/O values.
 Galaxies with strongly enhanced N/O include both weaker detections (S/N~$\sim$3–5) and very secure ones (S/N~$>$10).
 This seems to indicate that detectability alone is unlikely to drive the entire observed population of N-enhanced systems.
 In particular, several JADES galaxies exhibit \NII\ detections with S/N~$>$15; even if their intrinsic \NII\ fluxes were a factor of $\sim$5 lower (i.e., consistent with a “normal’’ N/O ratio), they would still remain detectable within the same observations.
 The scarcity of such objects therefore suggests that the excess of high N/O systems is not solely an observational artifact but reflects an underlying physical trend.
+To further assess whether the observed N/O–O/H trend could be driven by our S/N selection on the \NII\ line, we extended the analysis to include galaxies without a formal \NII\ detection (i.e. S/N$<3$).
+The concern is that requiring a detection at low metallicity might preferentially select systems with intrinsically enhanced nitrogen emission, thereby artificially biasing the relation toward high N/O values.

+If this were the dominant effect, we would expect that most galaxies lacking a reliable \NII\ detection would lie along the local N/O–O/H relation, with only the most extreme N-enhanced systems (i.e. those significantly above the local relation) remaining detectable.
+To test this scenario, we recomputed N/O and O/H for the non-detected sources using the same methodology adopted throughout the paper: direct-method abundances for the subset with robust auroral-line measurements (X objects), and strong-line calibrations for the remaining sources (Y objects).
+For galaxies with S/N$<3$ in \NII, we treated the measured fluxes as $3\sigma$ upper limits and propagated them consistently into the abundance determination.